nmeum/riscv-utils/README.md

 ## Usage

 The code is supposed to be used from a Scheme REPL, no binaries are provided.
 The Scheme files in the `riscv/` directory are mostly(?)
-R5R7 (or R7RS?) compatible.
+R7RS compatible.
 It should be possible to use them with any standard compliant Scheme implementation which provides an [SRFI-151 module][sfri-151].
 Just load the files you want to use using `(load "riscv/<file>.scm")` from your Scheme REPL.